chinapedia/wikipedia.abstract.en/Page/Historiography.md

 France: _Annales_ school

-Marc_Bloch.jpg's focus on social history rather than traditional political history.]]
+'s focus on social history rather than traditional political history.]]

 The French _Annales_ school radically changed the focus of historical research in France during the 20th century by stressing long-term social history, rather than political or diplomatic themes.
 The school emphasized the use of quantification and the paying of special attention to geography.[69][70]